CONSUMER SENTIMENT TRACKER

 Consumer Confidence Score

-• Job Market Score: 31% of consumers think it’s very or somewhat difficult to find employment in the current job market, up from last month and last year.
+- Job Market Score: 36% of consumers think it’s very or somewhat difficult to find employment in the current job market, up from 29% last year.

-• Household Finances Score: 50% of consumers say their household’s financial situation is currently good or very good, up from last month.
+- Household Finances Score: 48% of consumers say their household’s financial situation is currently good or very good, down from 49% last year.

-• Spending Comfort Score: 42% of consumers are very or somewhat comfortable spending money on discretionary purchases right now, up slightly from last month.
+- Spending Comfort Score: 41% of consumers are very or somewhat comfortable spending money on discretionary purchases right now, on par with last year.

 CONSUMER CONFIDENCE SCORE